 What will I learn?

 That you can eat a lot more than you think, provided your food and workouts work hand-in-hand to support one another.

 Any final takeaways?

-On this plan, the likelihood that you’ll feel hungry is pretty non-existent.
-While the prep is quite full-on, (Joe himself highlights this at the beginning and recommends batch cooking and freezing to help lessen the load), it is completely worthwhile, with plenty of variety afforded in terms of lunches and dinners.
+On this plan, the likelihood that you’ll feel hungry is pretty low.
+While the prep is quite full-on, (Joe himself highlights this at the beginning and recommends batch cooking and freezing to help lessen the load), it is worthwhile, with plenty of variety afforded in terms of lunches and dinners.
 The breakfast options are somewhat limited however, with a greater choice unlocked should you choose to do your training in the morning.

 Supplements are recommended, but are not essential.
 Joe’s brand of choice?
 Myprotein to help with recovery and repair.
 There’s even a handy discount code included within the guide.

 We found that it provided encouraging results.
 With Joe’s motivational tips, comprehensive narrative throughout and of course, his trademark charisma lighting the way, it’s easy to see why this particular nutrition and fitness plan has produced such a loyal community of fans, each with a real passion to share their successful weight loss stories with one another.